gbdev/pandocs/content/Memory_Map.md

 | FF68 | FF69 | CGB | BCP/OCP |
 | FF70 | | CGB | WRAM Bank Select |

-All other I/O ranges are available for emulator or clone hardware to expose internal functions, e.g. for a boot ROM.

 # FEA0-FEFF range

-This range is very poorly documented.
-It doesn't even have a name!
-From my experience, this stays 00 on DMG, and alternates between 00 and seemingly random values on CGB.
+Nintendo indicates use of this area is prohibited.
+It appears to not connect anywhere or to otherwise have no function.
+Reads return 00 on DMG, and alternate between 00 and seemingly random values on CGB.